Skip to main content

 Pope

-The pope is the bishop of Rome and the head of the worldwide Catholic Church.
+The pope is the bishop of Rome and the visible head of the worldwide Catholic Church.
 He is also known as the supreme pontiff, Roman pontiff, or sovereign pontiff.
 From the 8th century until 1870, the pope was the sovereign or head of state of the Papal States, and since 1929 of the much smaller Vatican City state.
 From a Catholic viewpoint, the primacy of the bishop of Rome is largely derived from his role as the apostolic successor to Saint Peter, to whom primacy was conferred by Jesus, who gave Peter the Keys of Heaven and the powers of "binding and loosing", naming him as the "rock" upon which the Church would be built.
-The most recent pope was Francis, who died on 21 April 2025.
-The papacy is currently vacant until a new pope is chosen in the upcoming 2025 papal conclave.
+The current pope is Leo XIV, who was elected on 8 May 2025 on the second day of the 2025 papal conclave.

 0 shares 2 views